NM-TAFE/civ-ipriot-in-class-demos/week13/lesson.md

 > 5.
 > 6.
 > 7.
+> 8.

 Without fixing the code, try running it!
 The result may surprise you.

 That's right.
 If you accurately copied this code, it should run without raising any exceptions.
 Yeaks.

+Hopefully, this shows you how little actually gets validated by running code, particularly when it consists mostly of definitions (as it usually does in OOP).

 The very least we can do is just try and instantiate our definitions and see if that works.
-This will actually find a lot more bugs.
+This will actually itself find a lot more bugs.

 ```python